The forthcoming strategic plan will be focused on guiding future NIH research efforts to improve the health of all women throughout the life course.

 In the publication of NOT-OD-22-186, the Office of Research on Women’s Health (ORWH) at the National Institutes of Health (NIH) makes a request for information (RFI) from stakeholders across the health care continuum, including pharmacists, researchers, patient advocates, patient communities, and the public, on topics to be considered in the development of the forthcoming 2024–2028 NIH-Wide Strategic Plan for Research on the Health of Women.
 Upon completion, this strategic plan will be launched in January 2024.

 “Responses to the RFI will help inform the body of information on the state of science at NIH regarding the health of women,” said Samia Noursi, PhD, NIH ORWH associate director for science policy, planning, and analysis, in an interview with Pharmacy Times.
-“Likewise, NIH continually assesses the goals in the 2019–2023 strategic plan and will use that information to develop the next strategic plan.”
+“Likewise, NIH continually assesses the goals in the 2019–2023 strategic plan [Advancing Science for the Health of Women: The Trans-NIH Strategic Plan for Women’s Health Research] and will use that information to develop the next strategic plan.”

 Although the ORWH is looking for perspectives on the strategic plan for 2019–2023 specifically regarding what should be modified to account for recent scientific advances, the ORWH is also looking for responses addressing emerging research needs and opportunities that reflect the changing landscape of the study of the health of women.
 They are also exploring cross-cutting scientific themes—such as multidisciplinary research, and/or utilizing data science, natural language processing, and artificial intelligence—or research-related themes that should be common to all future strategic goals and objectives—such as considerations of sex, gender, and age on health and disease, as well as on health disparities.